 Unlike some painkillers, Valium addiction is not a quick process.
 It replaces some neurochemicals in the brain when it takes effect and can slow down electrical activity in the brain, which reduces stress.
 Because of this, it can create a feeling of relaxation.
 It relaxes the mind and body, making Valium a popular drug for those experiencing a lot of stress.

 Valium addiction comes from prolonged use.
 Valium is an anti-anxiety drug and life doesn’t stop causing stress, so many people have been prescribed Valium and take it regularly for an extended period.
-As is reduces stress so effectively, psychological addiction to Valium can occur in as little as a week.
+As it reduces stress so effectively, psychological addiction to Valium can occur in as little as a week.

 Detoxing From Valium

 Valium rehab requires a detoxification process.
-Because of the intensity of the physical addiction, long-term users who take a cold-turkey approach to quitting, and stop taking the drug entirely, will likely experience violent and painful withdrawal symptoms.
+Because of the intensity of the physical addiction, long-term users who take a cold-turkey approach to quit, and stop taking the drug entirely, will likely experience violent and painful withdrawal symptoms.
 Symptoms can include vomiting, seizures, hallucinations, and abdominal cramps.
 It’s important to detox from Valium in an experienced, professional Valium addiction treatment center, so you can be monitored safely and supported through the situation.
 Here at Evolve Indy, we can help.
 Contact us today.